Road bikes are used on paved trails and roads; hence the name. They are light in weight and great for commuting and riding long distances for fitness.

 Road bikes are generally made up of two types of materials, aluminum, and carbon.

 - Aluminum – Aluminum frames tend to be less expensive than carbon fiber frames.
-Found on bikes like the Vantage RX2, this material is both light and stiff and provides a smooth ride.
+Found on bikes like the Fastback AL 105 ($1299.99), this material is both light and stiff and provides a smooth ride.
 An aluminum frame is a bit heavier than carbon.

-- Carbon Fiber – A carbon frame (like with the Schwinn Fastback Carbon 105 men's road bike) is quite light, comfortable, and provides a ride with significantly fewer vibrations than an aluminum frame.
+- Carbon Fiber – A carbon frame like the Fastback Carbon 105 ($1999.99) road bike is quite light, comfortable, and provides a ride with significantly fewer vibrations than an aluminum frame.
 However, carbon frames tend to be more expensive.

 In general, an aluminum frame is ideal for a beginner road cyclist, or someone who doesn’t care about cutting time off their miles and just wants a good ride for fitness and fun.
 Road cyclists who are seriously training for a competition or are concerned about their speed would be best suited for a carbon fiber frame.